Your Tax Filing Options and the Cost to File Taxes

 Not sure how to file your taxes this year?
-You’re not alone—when you have self-employment income, it can be tough to decide if you should shell out for an accountant, or go at it alone with a filing software.
+You’re not alone!
+When you have self-employment income, it can be tricky to decide which option to choose and to evaluate how much it might cost to file taxes.

 Time you’ll spend: Usually <2 hours